xpack-dev-tools/qemu-arm-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 identify binaries installed with
 `xpm` and provide a convenient method to manage paths.

+{% include note.html content="Eclipse has integrated support only for
+`qemu-system-gnuarmeclipse`. `qemu-system-arm` can be used in debug sessions only when started outside Eclipse." %}

 ### Uninstall

 To remove the links from the current project: